LinuxSquare/TermTalk/README.md

 The Ports are as followed:
   * HTTP: 9000
-  * HTTPS: deactivated at the moment due to complicity
+  * HTTPS: deactivated at the moment due to unwanted complicity

 ### Jobs of the server

 The server has to serve multiple functions:
   * __take user-hashkeys from users and return the associated IP address.__
-    The IP of a single user can be gotten by attaching the hashkey to the application-address (http://localhost:9000/broker/api/user/<hashkey>)
+    The IP of a single user can be gotten by sending a _get-request_ and attaching the hash key to the application-address (http://localhost:9000/broker/api/user/<hashkey>)

   * __akknolage new users and save ther IP in a hashmap__ New users will have to register themselves at the server, so other users can find them.
+This will be done with the _post-methode_.